-For grounding requirements, although the modules are certified to Safety Class II, we recommend them to be grounded and that module installation should comply with all applicable local electrical codes and regulations.
+- For grounding requirements in other areas, although the modules are certified to Safety Class II, we recommend them to be grounded and that module installation should comply with all applicable local electrical codes and regulations.
 Minimum size of equipment grounding conductors for ground raceway and equipment from NEC 690.8(D) should be considered.
 Grounding connections should be installed by a qualified electrician.
-Connect module

-- frames together using adequate grounding cables: we recommend using 4-14 mm (AWG 6-12) copper wire.
-Holes provided for this purpose are identified with a grounding symbol (IEC 61730-1).
-All conductive connection junctions must be firmly fixed. - For grounding requirements in North America, a module with exposed conductive parts is considered to comply with UL 61730 only when it is electrically grounded in accordance with both the instructions presented below and the requirements of the National Electrical Code.
-Any grounding means used with Canadian Solar modules should be NRTL certified to UL 467 and UL 2703 standards.
-Please consult our technical service team for the formal approval process. - Do not drill any extra ground holes for convenience as this will void the module's warranty. - All bolts, nuts, flat washers, lock washers and other relevant hardware should be made of stainless steel, unless otherwise specified. - Canadian Solar does not provide grounding hardware. - Canadian Solar material selection substantially limits potential induced degradation (PID) .Should further PID suppression be desired for the project, negative grounding is still an optional measure for PID mitigation and for optimal performance. - The grounding method described below is recommended for Canadian Solar.
+Connect module frames together using adequate grounding cables: we recommend using 4-14 mm2 (AWG 6-12) copper wire.
+Holes provided for this purpose are identified with a grounding symbol $\stackrel{\bot}{=}$ (IEC 61730-1).
+All conductive connection junctions must be firmly fixed. - Do not drill any extra ground holes for convenience as this will void the module's warranty. - All bolts, nuts, flat washers, lock washers and other relevant hardware should be made of stainless steel, unless otherwise specified. - Canadian Solar does not provide grounding hardware. - The grounding method described below is recommended for Canadian Solar.